All Episodes

 I just want to find out why you think it.

-I think the main reason to, if you want to use the word fear, Hillary Clinton is that there's a D next to her name, and whoever running for president with the D next to their name is automatically going to win New York and California and Massachusetts and get those electoral votes.
+I think the main reason to, if you want to use the word fear, Hillary Clinton is that there's a D next to her name, and whoever running for president with the D next to their name is automatically going to win New York and California and Massachusetts and get those electoral votes, no matter who or what she Daffy Duck running.

-No matter who or what she Daffy Duck running, and that there's a D next to Daffy Duck's name, he's gonna win New York.
+And if there's a D next to Daffy Duck's name, he's going to win New York.

-And going to win California and gonna win Massachusetts and all the other states where Democrats have slam dunks.
+He's going to win California and going to win Massachusetts and all the other states where Democrats have slammed dunks.

 And to credit Hillary Clinton as being some great, if she's such a great campaigner, why hadn't she what happened to her in 2008?